PutaO Myanmar - far east Himalayas

 Children play on the empty roads where traffic is just an occasional motorbike.

 Women carry loads of wood from the surrounding forests to use for cooking.
-The use of forest products and shifting cultivation is taking a toll on the local biodiversity.
+The use of forest products and shifting cultivation is affecting local biodiversity.

 Old Buddhist temples are found in the area.
 Some are both temples and monasteries for young monks.

-The Lisu and Rawang ethnic groups are Christian and follow the Church of Christ brought to Putao by an American missionary that also converted the Nagas in Nagaland.
+The Lisu and Rawang ethnic groups are Christian and follow the Church of Christ.
+This was brought to Putao by an American missionary who also converted the Nagas in Nagaland North East India.

-Young girls help out in the home watching younger siblings, cooking and washing clothes.
+Young girls help in the home, watching younger siblings, cooking, and washing clothes.

-The Hkakaborazi museum supported by the Ministry of Environment Conservation and Forestry has an exhibition showing the flora and fauna of the region.
-There we meet a handful of the 20 forestry officers that try to patrol the huge area of Hkakaborazi National Park.
-The officers have a few motorbikes but most walk the area - still poaching and deforestation are hard to control.
+The Hkakaborazi museum is supported by the Ministry of Environment Conservation and Forestry.
+It has an exhibition showing the flora and fauna of the region.
+There, we meet a handful of the 20 forestry officers who patrol the huge area of Hkakaborazi National Park.
+The officers have a few motorbikes, but most walk the area - still, poaching and deforestation are hard to control.

 Flowering orchids and birds filled the trees - Myanmar hosts up to 1114 species of birds.
 We sighted many types of birds, butterflies, and dragonflies as we explored the area.